Close Menu

 The thickness of the collar also plays a role.
 A sturdy, reinforced collar resists wear and makes it harder for opponents to establish grips.
 Pants with reinforced knees are another must, as this area tends to wear out quickly during drilling and groundwork.
 A well-constructed Gi can last years, while a poorly reinforced one may tear after just a few months.

 Even the best Gi will not last without proper care.
 Washing after every training session is essential, not only for the Gi’s longevity but also for hygiene.
 BJJ is a contact sport, and clean gear helps prevent skin infections such as ringworm and staph.
-Always use cold water, as hot water accelerates shrinkage and weakens fibers.
+Cold water is generally recommended unless the manufacturer specifies otherwise.
 A gentle detergent is recommended, and fabric softeners should be avoided because they coat the fibers and reduce breathability.

 A Gi absorbs sweat, bacteria, and friction from the mats.
 Leaving it unwashed, especially in a gym bag, quickly leads to odor and bacteria buildup.